 "In my heart."
 The homeless man replied.

-Let's give all our concerns to the Lord and see ourselves as He does — Kings and Priests!
+Let's give all our concerns to the Lord and see ourselves as He does -- as part of a royal priesthood!
 Thank God in every circumstance and there, we will find our victory.